StyingDev/StyTab/README.md

 ## 📝 License

-This project is licensed under the MIT License—check out the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, check out the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs
-- Suggest new features
-- Fork & Submit pull requests

-## 🙏 Acknowledgments
+## 🙏 Appreciation

-- Weather data provided by [AccuWeather](https://www.accuweather.com/)
+- Weather data provided by [Pirate Weather](pirateweather.net/)
 - Icons provided by [SVG Repo](https://www.svgrepo.com/)
 - Thanks to [mtab](https://github.com/maxhu08/mtab) for inspirations
 ---